-Auxiliary ports (2 serial and 1 parallel) and logical ports (USB and TCP) are provided by the AX3000.
+Auxiliary ports, USB logical ports and network printer ports are provided by the AX3000.
 These ports are independently controlled so multiple printers can be attached to the AX3000.

 These printers can be controlled by one of two protocols:

 - Prt5250: this service (RFC 2877) is OS/400 oriented.
 A printer controlled by this service is seen as a standard spooled system printer device. - LPD: this service (RFCs 1048 and related) is provided as a standard feature by major operating systems (Unix/Linux, NT, etc.).
 The main benefit of this protocol is an LPD printer can be shared by different operating systems.
 But LPD restrictions are: - The printer must be manually added to OS/400, - The printer is accessed through an outqueue (and not a device), - The printer job manipulation is not fully supported.